Time According to Western Science

 Introduction

-Dr. Numata: I want to talk to you a little bit about the scientific views on time, like the different theories and the relevant models that exist in science where time has come up as an important variable and what we can learn from it.
+Dr. Numata: I want to talk to you a little bit about the scientific views on time, like the different theories and the relevant models that exist in science where time has come up as an important variable and what we can learn from these views.

-First of all, it’s always hidden assumptions that hinder our progress, at least in science.
+First of all, hidden assumptions always hinder our progress, at least in science.
 There are a lot of little assumptions and unconscious biases that we have that can impede our progress and understanding.
-And this is, I think, also the case with spiritual progress; either doctrinally based or automatically arising biases and wrong assumptions are hindering our progress on the path.
+This is, I think, also the case with spiritual progress – either doctrinally based or automatically arising biases and wrong assumptions hinder our progress on the path.

-For example, this is a very popular picture from Stephen Hawking – he loves to use this picture in talks – about how some people might view the world as being flat and being placed upon millions and millions of successive turtles.
-And what’s holding the next turtle?
+For example, this is a very popular picture from Stephen Hawking (holds up and points to picture).
+He loves to use this picture in talks about how some people might view the world as being flat and being placed upon millions and millions of successive turtles.
+What’s holding the next turtle?
 Another turtle under it.
-So this is probably a wrong assumption about the way the world exists.
-But you wouldn’t automatically think this.
-You would have to be taught that turtles hold the world.
+This is probably a wrong assumption about the way the world exists.
+However, we wouldn’t automatically think this.
+We would have to be taught that turtles hold the world.

 The relevant fields that can say something to us about the nature of time in science are: